ricardopera/liveodds/README.md

 ## liveodds.list_races(optional_course)
-Returns list of all race times, or all from an given course.
+Returns list of all race times, or all from a given course.

 ```python
 import liveodds